 CITY OF ATLANTIC BEACH COYOTE REPORT

-Updated September 2018
+Updated October 2018

-WHAT WE’VE LEARNED.
-Attractants such as small free-ranging pets, pet food, garbage, bird seed, fallen fruit, etc. are common culprits that bring coyotes into communities.
-It is important to keep all cats indoors and dogs should be kept on a short leash and supervised while outdoors.
+AVOID ATTRACTING COYOTES.
+Attractants such as pet food, garbage, bird seed, fallen fruit, small free-ranging pets, etc. are commonly what bring coyotes into communities.
+It is important to keep cats indoors, and dogs should be walked on a short leash and supervised while outdoors.

 SUBJECT-MATTER EXPERTS.
 The City of Atlantic Beach considers the Florida Fish and Wildlife Conservation Commission (FWC), Humane Society of the United States, the University of Florida, and USDA Wildlife Services to be subject-matter experts on this topic.
 Thus, the City will profoundly consider those entities’ perspective and information upon developing courses of actions.